 Mel Peachy is a new mom who loves getting out there but refuses to break the mat-leave bank to have fun.
-She’s here to run down her favourite free and cheap mat leave things to do to inspire your next adventure.
+She’s here to run down her favourite free and cheap things to do with babies.

 Mamas, we all know how easy it is to blow the maternity leave budget on pumpkin spice lattes and “window shopping” at the mall.
 Most baby-friendly places aren’t exactly expensive but even $7-10/visit adds up!
 I mean…you have 365 days (or more) to fill on your leave and you can’t be dropping big bucks every time you leave the house.
 So where can you go with babe that won’t break the bank?
 Let me help you with that!
 You see, I am very cheap – very cheap – I actually hate spending money.
 So when I do, it better be worth it!
 My son and I have ventured around town and found all the best places to go that are either 100% FREE or worth the $5 for a visit.

 Soup to Go (formally Frootogo), 573 Parkside Dr, Waterdown